Skip to content

 Your career development

 Good writing and creativity are workplace skills that are highly valued by employers.
 During your studies, you’ll develop valuable transferable skills that include time management, the ability to think analytically, and confidence in presenting your work.
-Creative writing graduates have embarked on careers in writing, journalism, publishing, teaching, the civil service, marketing and advertising.
+Creative writing graduates have embarked on careers in writing, journalism, publishing, teaching, the civil service, marketing, advertising, and multiple other area, as well as undertaking postgraduate study.

 Campus and facilities